amansingh7010/user-management/README.md

 Composite Pattern is used in User<br />
 Singleton Pattern is used in SuperUser and UserRegistry<br />
 Strategy Pattern is used in ReportGenerator

+Citations:
+For the authentication portion of our system, we followed the concepts for Spring Boot detailed in this article: https://www.bezkoder.com/spring-boot-security-login-jwt/ .